Affirmative Defenses in Maryland Under Rule 2-323(g)

 In Maryland, under Rule Md.
-Rule 2-323(g), there are 20 affirmative defenses that must be raised in the defendant's answer to the Complaint or they are waived and cannot be raised later:
+Rule 2-323(g), 20 affirmative defenses must be raised in the defendant’s answer to the Complaint, or they are waived and cannot be raised later:

 (1) accord and satisfaction, (2) merger of a claim by arbitration into an award, (3) assumption of risk, (4) collateral estoppel as a defense to a claim, (5) contributory negligence, (6) duress, (7) estoppel, (8) fraud, (9) illegality, (10) laches, (11) payment, (12) release, (13) res judicata, (14) statute of frauds, (15) statute of limitations, (16) ultra vires, (17) usury, (18) waiver, (19) privilege, and (20) total or partial charitable immunity.